zhangboswjtu/BCS-2DRP-ETC/README.md

 # BCS-2DRP-ETC
 BCS-2DRP scheme: Block Compressed Sensing with 2D Random Permutation scheme.
 The compressed file named BCS-2DRP-ETC.rar contains the main function, WaveletSoftware, the useful functions and the test images.

-% This code runs the experiments for BCS-2DRP scheme.
+This code runs the experiments for BCS-2DRP scheme.
-% BCS-2DRP scheme can be used for image Encryption-then-Compression applications.
+BCS-2DRP scheme can be used for image Encryption-then-Compression applications.

-% for more details, see the following paper.
+For more details, see the following paper.
 Bo Zhang, Lei Yang, Kai Wang, Yuqiang Cao, "Block compressed sensing using   two-dimension random permutation for image Encryption-then-Compression applications, 2018 14th IEEE International Conference on Signal Processing(ICSP), Beijing, China, 2018, pp. 312-316.